websights

 Select ‘Car’ from the Geometry tree at the top right and click ‘Apply’.

-When the operation is finished and the car body is removed successfully, click on ‘Export’ at the top right of the interface to get redirected to the Workbench:
+When the operation is finished and the car body is removed successfully, click on ‘Save’ at the top right of the interface.
+This will save the latest version of your draft as a new model under the Geometries list.

 aerodynamic flow _ 06 export Flow region

-Figure 9: Go back to the Workbench when only the flow region is present, and the space where the solid part was located is now hollow.
+Figure 9: Finish CAD editing by saving your modified draft as a new model when only the flow region is present, and the space where the solid part was located is now hollow.

-After the export two geometries are now in the geometry section, Car and Copy of Car.
+After the save, two geometries are now in the geometry section, Car and Copy of Car.
 For better clarity rename Copy of Car as ‘Car Flow Region’:

 1.3 Create the Simulation

-To start the simulation setup process, select the CAD ‘Car Flow Region’ and click on the ‘Create Simulation’ button.
+To start the simulation setup process, select the newly saved CAD ‘Car Flow Region’ and click on the ‘Create Simulation’ button.

 Figure 11: The CAD model is now ready to be used for the simulation setup.